ibrahim-s/linkLibrary/readme.md

 *	First upon installing the addon, a message box will appear asking you if yo agree to create the folder that hosts the data files for the addon in your home user directory.
 *	you can if you wish, press cancel and choose the directory required to host data files later from the settings dialog of the addon in preferences menu.
 *	Go to NVDA menu>Preferences> Link Library> Link Library Setting..., and open settings dialog.
+*	You can by "Add new path" button, add one or more paths, or remove, by remove button, any of the paths you have added.
-*	Afterchoosing the new default path, for data files or libraries for the addon in that dialog
+*	After choosing the new default path, for data files or libraries for the addon in that dialog
 *	If you want to make it perminant, you have to save settings pressing control+nvda+c, especially if your settings is not set to save on exit in general settings dialog.
 *	Worth noting that creating the folder to host the data files in the home user directory, helps that all instances of the addon on the computer can share the same files or data base
 *	and choosing another path like dropbox for example, will give the user the ability to share the same folder or data base with instances of the addon on another computer that uses the same dropbox account.